KrashKartMedia/query-all-the-post-types/readme.txt

 = Does this plugin work with all plugins & themes? =

 Yes.
 However, it's impossible to know every post type active on your WordPress website.
-The post types we do know about, in popular themes and plugins, will be listed as Regular CPT, Hidden CPT, WordPress Core - Regular CPT, WordPress Core - Hidden CPT, Regular CPT, Hidden CPT, WooCommerce Core Regular CPT, WooCommerce Core Hidden CPT, and Other.
+The post types we do know about, in popular themes and plugins, will be listed as Regular CPT, Hidden CPT, WordPress Core - Regular CPT, WordPress Core - Hidden CPT, Regular CPT, Hidden CPT, WooCommerce Core Regular CPT, WooCommerce Core Hidden CPT.
+Everything else will be called Other.

 A definition is provided in the sidebar of the plugin settings page.